ggonnella/prost/scripts/plugins/README.md

 # Compute function

-The plugin shall export the `compute(filename, **kwargs)` function:
+The plugin shall export the `compute(unit, **kwargs)` function:
-- `filename`: name of the file with the input data
+- `unit`: identifier of the input data, or name of the file with the input data
-- `kwargs`: additional optional named parameters (described in the PARAMETERS constant, see "Metadata constants section" below)
+- `kwargs`: additional optional named parameters (described in the PARAMETERS constant, see "Metadata constants section" below); note the special role of the `state` keyword argument if initialize() is defined, see "Shared resources for batch computations" below)

 The return value of the method is a 2-tuple `(results, logs)`
 where: